Anan-AR/Simple_calc/README.md

 # Simple_calc
-Simple calculator using java loops and conditions
+Simple calculator using java switch cases and operators